aaronlf-SF/Delete-duplicate-CVs/README.md

 At time of writing, this script only supports .docx and .pdf file formats. ~~It is hoped that .odt and .rtf formats will be possible to implement also.~~ The formats .odt and .rtf will not be implemented by this software.
 This is because the number of files is so low that it would not be worth the time investment.

-It appears that .doc files (1997-2003 Word documents) will not be possible to implement, but a Visual Basic script to convert these to the useable .docx format is available and does the job effectively.
+It appears that .doc files (1997-2003 Word documents) are now possible to implement!
+(12/07/2018)